zeynepyirmibes/cmpe150-spring20/Week 10/README.md

 ## Questions

-### Q1 - Pairs (a modified version of Additional Exercises Q33)
+### Q1 - Pairs

 Write a program which reads an integer N and an integer X from the user, then reads N integers from the user to an array.
-Then find all pairs in the array whose sum is equal to X. To achieve this, write a boolean function named *isSumEqual* that takes three integers N, M, and X as arguments and returns *True* if the sum of N and M is equal to X, otherwise returns *False*.
+Then find all pairs in the array whose sum is equal to X.

 * A number can not be a pair with itself.
 Pairs should consist of different numbers.
 * You can print either (3,4) or (4,3) for one pair.